Change search

 Jönköping University, School of Education and Communication, HLK, Sustainable Societies (SUS), Sustainability Education Research (SER).

 Kojan: Om barns rättigheter till spontana lekplatser2023In: Konferens i pedagogiskt arbete, 2023: Book of abstracts / [ed] D. Rapp, Linköping: Linköping University Electronic Press, 2023, p.
-58-58Conference paper (Other academic)
+58-58Conference paper (Refereed)

 Abstract [sv]